 This section uses a simple ServiceWorker demo, hosted at https://serviceworke.rs/push-simple/.

-Click the link to unregister the service worker.
+Click the Unregister button to unregister the service worker.

 To debug push notifications, you can set a breakpoint in the push event listener.
 However, you can also debug push notifications locally, without needing the server.
-Just click the "Push" button to send a push event to the service worker:
+Click the Push button to send a push event to the service worker.

-In Firefox 49+, a warning message will be displayed in the Service Workers section of the Workers page if service workers are incompatible with the current browser configuration, and therefore cannot be used or debugged.
+A warning message is displayed at the top of the This Firefox tab if service workers are incompatible with the current browser configuration, and therefore cannot be used or debugged.

 dom.serviceWorkers.enable preference is set to false in

 Releases of Firefox for Android that are based on version 68 cannot be debugged from desktop Firefox versions 69 or later, because of the difference in release versions.
 Until such time as Firefox for Android is updated to a newer major release, in synch with desktop Firefox, you should use one of the following Firefox for Android versions:

 - Firefox Preview, if your desktop Firefox is the main release or Developer Edition

 If you prefer to test with the main release of Firefox for Android (i.e., based on release 68), you can do so with the desktop Firefox Extended Support Release (ESR), which is also based on version 68.

 about:debugging is not enabled by default in Firefox ESR.
 To enable it, open the Configuration Editor (